Today, I will discuss verification vs validation

 - Inspection and document review are verification tools.
 Validation activities include testing the product.

-- The project management team performs the verification process, while validation is performed by the client or customer.
+- The project management team performs the verification process while the client or customer performs validation.

 It is possible for the product to pass verification but fail validation.

-You can see this in the example provided; the company developed a cell phone that passed through the verification process.
-However, when they launched it, the customer response was not good.
-The product failed and this means the product can’t be validated.
+In the example provided, you can see this; the company developed a cell phone that passed through the verification process.
+However, when they launched it, the customer response was not positive.
+The product failed, meaning it can’t be validated.

-Validation and verification are independent procedures.
-The project manager uses them to make sure they have built the right product in the correct way.
-Verification is about conformance to specifications, it is an internal process.
-Validation is about customer expectation and it is often an external, subjective process.
+Verification and validation are independent procedures.
+The project manager uses these processes to ensure they have correctly built the right product.
+Verification is about conformance to specifications, an internal process.
+Validation is about customer expectation, and it is often an external, subjective process.
 Verification comes before validation.